 Tonya has been a part of the Dean’s staff of the College of Science and Engineering for nine years.
 Her role as Operations Manager is primarily to keep track of the budget, personnel, and various processes in the college and provide support to the Dean on initiatives and moving forward the goals of the College.
 She is a busy mom of two great kids and loves living in the Pacific Northwest.

 Mikayla graduated from Western in 2017 with a degree in Public Relations and Communication Studies, and joined the CSE team in August 2019.
 She manages CSE's website to ensure quality and accessibility, manages the college's social media sites, and designs fliers and logos for CSE events.
-Mikayla works closely with STEM Inclusion and Outreach Specialist Regina Barber Degraaff to plan Equity, Inclusion, and Diversity socials and events.
+Mikayla works closely with STEM Inclusion and Outreach Specialist Regina G. Barber to plan Equity, Inclusion, and Diversity socials and events.
 Mikayla hobbies include reading novels, writing, and finding the best memes.

 Please call 360-650-7234 or send an email to email@example.com for immediate assistance.